[wos-announce] closing report on WOS4

 netzpolitik.org and gulli.
 Netzpolitik.org is not only the most renowned

-award-winning German blog, it‘s also been most faithful in reporting about
+award-winning German blog, its also been most faithful in reporting about

 WOS4, including a number of podcast interviews with Larry Lessig, Fernanda